 Natural and artificial reefs at the diving centres in Pondicherry attract rich marine life.
-The dive sites has Groupers, Lion fishes, sea snakes, scorpion fishes, barracudas, banner fishes and many other species of Asian aquatic life.
+The dive sites have Groupers, Lion fishes, sea snakes, scorpionfishes, barracudas, banner fishes, and many other species of Asian aquatic life.
 If one is lucky, then they also spot the whale sharks and manta rays.

 Scuba diving in Pondicherry is perfect in every way – the weather is good, the marine life is awesome and the diving sites and the centre are even better.
 So, I definitely recommend diving in Pondicherry for sure and it surely has become one of my favorite diving sites so far.

 - List of Scuba diving in Asia

 - Scuba diving in Netrani Islands